yt-project/yt/doc/source/analyzing/fields.rst

 In order to turn mesh fields into discrete particle field, yt provides a mechanism to do sample mesh fields at particle locations.
-This operation is the inverse operation as :ref:`deposited-particle-fields`: for each particle the cell containing the particle is found and the value of the field in the cell is assigned to the particle.
+This operation is the inverse operation of :ref:`deposited-particle-fields`: for each particle the cell containing the particle is found and the value of the field in the cell is assigned to the particle.
 This is for example useful when using tracer particles to have access to the